המוסד למען קדושת חיי אדם

 Isaiah isn't popular with the establishment.
 He preaches Torah ethics and morals over progressive politics and religious practice, arousing antipathy in the ruling elite of his day whose power and authority is threaten by the prophet's calls for a return to dependency on God for sustenance and safety.

 Moses continues his review of the Jewish experience since the Exodus in this week's Torah portion, Va'etchanan, Devarim (Deuteronomy) 3:23-7:11.
 Imagine the sense of anticipation and excitement among the tribes as they prepare to cross the Jordan river and start a new life in the Land of Israel.
 They are thinking about where to live, building homes and businesses, raising families, and protecting themselves from enemy attack.
-Moses foresees they will soon lose their understanding of the spiritual aspects of life embodied in Torah law that must accompany them for a successful future.
-He won't be there to refresh their memory, so he spends a lot of time reminding them of Torah fundamentals before they embark.

 He covers a lot of material.
 He cautions them to curb the tendency to revise the law to suit circumstances or to satisfy personal preferences; to constantly think of God in all things rather than seek other sources of leadership and inspiration; to recognize the unique experience at Mt.
 Sinai as a signature moment in Jewish history that animates the future of all humanity; to reject idolizing nature in all its beauty and splendor.